Join a near you to learn about AI-assisted development in VS Code.

 The VS Code Speech extension enables various features by using your voice.
-Once installed, the extension enables you to dictate into the editor, or to verbally interact with Copilot Chat.
+Once installed, the extension enables you to dictate into the editor, or to verbally interact with chat in VS Code.

 Screenshot of the VS Code Speech extension marketplace details